 AP (Advanced Placement)

 The Advanced Placement Tests are usually preceded by AP courses in a variety of subjects.
 Colleges and universities use the 3-hour exams, consisting of both essays and multiple choice questions, to place advanced students in more challenging classes and to award college credit.
 Scores range from 1 to 5.
 College credit or advanced standing may be granted for scores 3, 4 and 5.
-Tests are given mostly to 11th and 12th grade students in May.
+Tests are given to students in May.

 ASVAB (Armed Services Vocation Aptitude Battery)